Skip to main content

 Other programs

-In addition to Cambridge International AS & A Level, the Cambridge AICE Diploma, and Cambridge IGCSE, Cambridge International administers programs outside the US such as Cambridge Pre-U, Cambridge O-level, and assessments for lower grades.
-Learn about all Cambridge International programs.
+In addition to Cambridge International AS & A Level, the Cambridge AICE Diploma, and Cambridge IGCSE, Cambridge administers programs outside the US such as Cambridge Pre-U, Cambridge O-level, and assessments for lower grades.
+Learn about all Cambridge programs.

 About us